AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

 ![](assets/messagecenter_create_custo_006.png)

-This information enables you to personalize message content using personalization tags (for more on this, refer to [Creating message content](../../message-center/using/creating-message-content.md)).
+This information enables you to personalize message content using personalization tags (for more on this, refer to [Creating the message content](../../message-center/using/creating-the-message-template.md#creating-message-content)).

 1. In the message template, click the **[!UICONTROL Seed addresses]** tab.
 1. In the event content, enter the test information in XML format.